WOPI REST API Reference¶

 The Web Application Open Platform Interface Protocol (WOPI) defines a set of operations that enables a client to access and change files stored by a server.
 WOPI is a REST-based protocol.
 It defines a set of REST endpoints as well as operations that can be executed by issuing HTTP requests to those endpoints.

-The WOPI protocol is used by Office applications, such as Office Online, to view and edit files that are stored in a cloud service.
-Thus, Office Online is a WOPI client, while the cloud service that stores the files is a WOPI server, often referred to as a host.
+The WOPI protocol is used by Office applications, such as Office for the web, to view and edit files that are stored in a cloud service.
+Thus, Office for the web is a WOPI client, while the cloud service that stores the files is a WOPI server, often referred to as a host.

 This documentation is a reference for all of the defined WOPI operations.
 However, not all operations must be implemented.
 WOPI is modular and a WOPI server need only implement the operations required by the WOPI client(s) the server intends to integrate with.
-To learn more about the specific requirements for integrating with Office Online or Office for iOS and Android, see the sections below:
+To learn more about the specific requirements for integrating with Office for the web or Office for iOS and Android, see the sections below: